istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 * `IstioCNI`: Istio's CNI plugin resource.
 * `ZTunnel`: ambient mode Ztunnel DaemonSet (alpha feature).

-Note that if you are migrating from the [deprecated and deleted] In-Cluster Istio operator, you can check this section in our [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#migrating-from-istio-in-cluster-operator) where we explain the equivalence of resources, or you can try also our [resource converter](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#converter-script) to convert your  IstioOperator resource to an Istio resource easily.
+Note that if you are migrating from the (now deprecated and deleted) In-Cluster Istio operator, you can check this section in our [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#migrating-from-istio-in-cluster-operator) where we explain the equivalence of resources, or you can also try our [resource converter](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#converter-script) to easily convert your IstioOperator resource to an Istio resource.

 ## Main Features and support